 Spectacle Lake is a 17 mile lightly trafficked out and back trail located near Roslyn, Washington and is rated as moderate.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from July until November.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from July until November.
 Dogs are also able to use this trail.

 Great hike, awesome mountain views of Lemah, Chikamins, and three queens.
 Camping on the peninsula offers plentiful access to water and amazing views.

 Wow-amazing hike!!!
 My one and only complaint was that we did not camp up at Spectacle (we camped at Pete's Lake) because there were (and I quote) "100 people camping and partying up there!"

 The lakes were beautiful!
 The hike was a butt-kicker!
 The river was tough to cross...slippery rocks and fast moving water.
 All worth it!!